 You can add the conditional colors in the formula editor.
 Read about the formula editor here.
 Once added, the conditional colors will appear automatically and update along with your progress.

 - Go to KPI management > Formulas in Plecto.

 - Create a new or open an existing formula.

 - Here you can set your own conditions and choose the color they should match.
 You don't have to use all three colors; add just one or two, depending on your needs.

 Examples of adding different conditional color options in the formula editor.

-You can add custom conditions directly on the number box and speedometer widgets by enabling the "Use custom conditional colors" option in the widget settings.
-This way, you can customize the look of your widget without applying conditional colors to the entire formula.
+Custom conditional colors are supported on number box and speedometer widgets.
+Enable the Use custom conditional colors option in the widget settings.
+This allows you to customize the widget without adding conditional colors to the entire formula.

-Custom conditions work in two ways, depending on if you only add actual value (one formula) or actual and target values (two formulas) to the widget:
+Custom conditions work in two ways, depending on if you only add actual value (one formula) or actual and target values (two formulas) to the widget.

-1) Custom conditional colors on widgets showing only the actual value
+1) Widgets showing only the actual value

-For example, if you have achieved 158 new leads in the current day and your target value shows 200, with the custom conditional colors set to 0%, 80%, and 100%, the conditional color will display the number in red, since 158 is 79% of 200 and the margin for displaying yellow is 80%.
+For example, you have achieved 186 new leads during the current week, and your target is 200.
+With the custom condition set to 0%, 80%, and 100%, you will see the number 186 in yellow since 186 is 90% of 200, and the margin for displaying yellow is 80%.